scott-griffiths/bitstring/README.md

 Maintained and expanded ever since as it became unexpectedly popular.
 Thanks to all those who have contributed ideas and code (and bug reports) over the years.

-For more information see the project's homepage on [GitHub](https://github.com/scott-griffiths/bitstring)

 --------

 The bitstring module has been released as open source under the MIT License.

 Copyright (c) 2006 Scott Griffiths